 The trust had a venous thromboembolism (VTE) policy in place which had a review date of December 2023.
-The policy referenced national guidance and stipulated that all patients should be assessed for VTE within 24 hours of admission.
+The policy referenced national guidance and stipulated that all particles and stipulated that all particles as sessed for VTE within 24 hours of admission.